tuestudy/tuestudy.github.io/books/htdp.md

 ### 관련 글

-{% for post in site.categories.HTDP reversed %}
+{% for post in site.categories.HtDP reversed %}
 1.  <a href="{{ post.url }}">{{ post.title }}</a>
 {% endfor %}